dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop--NOT-READY/README.md

 * **🎮 Universal Game Wrapper (sdy)**:
   A powerful injection tool for your games.
 Add custom prefixes, or extra arguments globally or on a per-game basis.

+* **🛠️ SteamMachine-DIY Control Center (sdy companion)**:
+  Python-based utility that acts as the brain of the system.
+It orchestrates hardware configurations, manages the Safe Mode state, and provides a bridge between the system services and the user interface.

 ---

 ## 🛡️ Clean Architecture & Safety